 To get rid of more stubborn food residues, fill the pan with a thin layer of water and sprinkle some Bar Keepers Friend Cookware Cleanser & Polish powder in it.
 Boil the mixture in the pan for 20 minutes, then let it cool.
 Scrub away loosened food residue using a soft, nylon pad.
 Rinse the pan thoroughly with hot water and dry with a towel before putting it away.

-For hard-to-clean burnt on food, pour a small amount of water in the pan and add a small amount of Barkeeper’s Friend powder.
+For hard-to-clean burnt-on food, pour a small amount of water into the pan and add a small amount of Barkeeper’s Friend powder.
 Boil the mixture over medium heat until food particles have been loosened.
 Let the pan cool down, then scrub away the residue with a non-abrasive scouring pad.
 Wash with warm soapy water, then rinse well and towel dry.

 To prevent the food from sticking to the pan, avoid adding cold foods to a hot pan.

 Overheating can cause rainbow-like discoloration in the bottom of a stainless-steel pan which is known as “heat tint”.
 This discoloration will affect neither the cooking performance nor the taste of food cooked in the pan.